 6. Centipedes in Rum

-Putting centipedes in rum is illegal in Grenada, but if you manage to find it “Oondadeecanta,” you may be in for a treat as Grenadians swear by it!
+Putting centipedes in rum is illegal in Grenada, but if you manage to find it “under d counter” you may be in for a treat as Grenadians swear by it.

 7. They Make The Best Rum

-If you spend enough time at a rum shack in Grenada, you’ll probably end up hearing a heated argument about the best way to distill and process rum and which place the best rum comes from.
-If there happens to be a customer from one of the neighbouring islands arguing with a Grenadian, it could turn out to be a full on argument.
+If you spend enough time at a rum shack in Grenada, you’ll probably end up hearing an argument about the best way to distill and process rum and which place the best rum comes from (we’ve experienced this first hand).

 8. Grenadians Are Very Religious